PaperCut’s Web SSO functionality

 Windows SSO fails when the PaperCut Application Service is running as a Domain User account

 In this scenario, the URL for the PaperCut server is already in the Intranet Zone, but users are still being prompted for credentials to sign in when using Internet Explorer or Chrome.
 The solution is to edit an advanced attribute on the account that PaperCut is running as, then specify the FQDN of your PaperCut server for the servicePrincipalName attribute.
-Please let us know if you encounter this issue by sending an email to firstname.lastname@example.org.
+Please let us know if you encounter this issue by opening a case at: https://support.papercut.com/.

 - Open Active Directory Users and Computers.